oilyquack/Spotify-Dashboard/README.md

 - This app has good responsivity for various devices, allowing for a minimalist sleek view while keeping the ability to navigate through a wide range of information.
 - I feel that this project has demonstrated my ability to create and maintain clean and human-friendly React components and data structure.
+- Information presented in the app changes based on whether the user has a device connected or not.
+This is implemented in `App.js` on lines 24-44.

 ## Unresolved Issues/Un-implemented Features